KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

    🔎 To view the details of a component, use 'tanzu supplychain component get'
    ```

-   Use the `-w/--wide` flag to see a more detailed output including a description of each component.
+   Use the `-w/--wide` flag to see more detailed output, including a description of each component.

    > **Important** The `tanzu supplychain component list` command scans for `Component` custom
    > resources labeled with `supply-chain.apps.tanzu.vmware.com/catalog`.
-Those `Component` custom
+These `Component` custom
-   > resources possessing this label are the ones taken into account for authoring `SupplyChains`
-   > with the Tanzu CLI.
+   > resources are taken into account for authoring `SupplyChains` with the Tanzu CLI.
    >
-   > Notably, the `Components` installed during the SupplyChain installation lack this label.
-This
+   > The `Components` installed during the `SupplyChain` installation lack this label.
+The lack of
-   > labeling distinction serves as the basis for differentiating between "Cataloged" and "Installed"
-   > `Components` in the CLI.
+   > this label differentiates cataloged and installed `Components` in the CLI.

 1. To get more information about each component on the cluster, run the
    `tanzu supplychain component get` command.
 For example, to get information about the